Generic Name and Formulations:

 Take once daily in the AM.
 Initially 3.75mg/23mg for 14 days; then increase to 7.5mg/46mg and evaluate weight loss after 12 weeks on this dose.
 If patient has not lost ≥3% baseline body weight, discontinue or escalate dose.
 To escalate dose: increase to 11.25mg/69mg for 14 days, then increase to 15mg/92mg and evaluate weight loss after additional 12 weeks at this dose.
 If patient has not lost ≥5% baseline body weight, discontinue by taking a dose every other day for at least 1 week prior to stopping altogether.
 Qsymia 3.75mg/23mg and 11.25mg/69mg strengths are for titration purposes only.
 Renal (moderate or severe), hepatic (moderate) impairment: max 7.5mg/46mg once daily.

 Pregnancy (Cat.X).
 Glaucoma.
 Hyperthyroidism.
-Within 14 days of MAOIs.
+During or within 14 days of MAOIs.

-Can cause fetal harm; obtain negative pregnancy test before starting and monthly thereafter; use effective contraception.
+Fetal toxicity; obtain negative pregnancy test before starting and monthly thereafter; use effective contraception.
 ESRD on dialysis, severe hepatic impairment: avoid.
 Recent or unstable cardiac or cerebrovascular disease: not recommended.
 Measure resting heart rate regularly.
 History of suicidal attempts or active suicidal ideation: avoid.
 Monitor for worsening of depression, suicidal thoughts, unusual behaviors.
 Depression.
 Sleep disorders.
 Measure electrolytes including serum bicarbonate, potassium, creatinine, blood glucose (in diabetics), BP (in patients on antihypertensives) prior to starting and during therapy.
+Ketogenic diet.
 Avoid abrupt withdrawal (seizure risk).
 Monitor for decreased sweating and increased body temperature during physical activity.
 Nursing mothers: not recommended.

 Sympathomimetic amine + antiepileptic.